hollisas/password_cracker/README.md

 6) The main dictionary that the cracker.py uses is /usr/share/dict/words and must be in that path for the script to work.

+7) After running the script you can view the cracked passwords in the file "crackedPasswordsList.txt"

 Running The Script

 1) CD into the directory that contains cracker.py